pedrou2000/c_compiler/README.md

 ## 1. Description of the Project

 [//]: # "What was the purpose of the project?"
+The purpose of this project is to create a compiler for a programming language called `alfa` which is a slight simplification of the `C` programming language.
+Newer versions of the compiler will aim to compile real `C` files.
+The compiler takes programs written in `alfa` and transform them into `assembly language` programs.

 [//]: # "What your application does?"